 What is Ikigai?

 “Your ikigai is at the intersection of what you are good at and what you love doing,” says Hector Garcia, the co-author of Ikigai: The Japanese Secret to a Long and Happy Life.
-In this book, Garcia has broken down the ten rules that can help anyone find their own ikigai.
+In this book, Garcia has broken down the 10 rules of Ikigai that can help anyone find their own ikigai.

 “Just as humans have lusted after objects and money since the dawn of time, other humans have felt dissatisfaction at the relentless pursuit of money and fame and have instead focused on something bigger than their own material wealth.
 This has over the years been described using many different words and practices, but always hearkening back to the central core of meaningfulness in life.”